sash9966/ChestX-Ray/README.md

 📊 **Data Preparation:**
    - Visualized medical image data to understand dataset characteristics.
-   - Implemented techniques to prevent data leakage, ensuring model integrity.
+   - Implemented techniques to prevent data leakage, ensuring model integrity
+      - Splitting train, validation, and test set into patient IDs, to avoid the model picking up features that may not be related to a disease detection: eg. healthy patient wears a necklace in both x-ray scans in train and test set → model picks up “necklace” = healthy, which is false and makes the model overconfident.

 🚀 **Model Development:**
    - Addressed class imbalance for robust classifiers.